 "Ahh!
 Mr. Hargann!
 Your appointment was for a couple hours prior.
-I was sure you wouldn't make it today, but, it's better late than never, yes?"
+I was sure you wouldn't have made it today.
+Better late than never, yes?"
 He settled his broom aside, eagerly taking Cabil by the shoulder and sitting him down on a pew.
 "Yes, yes, I am Father Narus-Sierafin Benoventeg, but the congregation calls me Father Narus for short."
 He sat aside Cabil with the most dulcet smile etched on his friendly face.
 "I am most pleased you decided to pay me a visit today.
-Not many are willing to express their deep need for assistance, guidance, or even prayer, and even more have lost all faith in our deities.
-This is truly the most vital step in clarity, peace with one's self, and starting anew."
+Not many are willing to express their deep need for assistance, guidance, or even prayer.
+Many have lost all faith in our deities.
+This is truly a vital step in clarity, peace with one's self, and starting anew."

 "Hmm?"
-He jerked his head up startlingly, crossing his arms as he slouched into his seat.
+Startled, he jerked his head up, arms crossed as he sat up from his slouching.

 "Was the website easy to maneuver?"